tcosolutions/betterscan/README.md

 That's it.

-Read more below for GitHub/GitLab/Azure DevOps Server integration, PR scanning, GitHub Action, GitHub App etc.
+Read more below for GitHub/GitLab/Azure DevOps Server integration, PR scanning, GitHub Action, GitHub App, DefectDojo etc.

 # What it does